devatwork/Premotion-AspNet-AppHarbor-Integration/README.md

 # Premotion AspNet AppHarbor Integration
-*Brought to you by [Premotion Software Solutions](http://www.premotion.nl/ "Premotion Software Solutions")*

 This module modifies the native System.Web.HttpContext to make ASP.NET agnostic of the [AppHarbor](https://appharbor.com/ "AppHarbor") load balancing setup.
 You no longer need to worry about port numbers, secure connections and eaten remote IP addresses.